-Reservations to the Scrovegni Chapel must be made in advance, and you can easily buy your tickets on the Select Italy website.
+Reservations to the Scrovegni Chapel must be made in advance.
 Reserved entrances are every 15 minutes from 9:00am to 6:45pm.
 Entrance tickets include admission to the City Museum Eremitani and the Zuckermann Palace.

 Seven reasons to see the Scrovegni Chapel in Padua

 1) The fresco cycle contained in the Scrovegni Chapel is considered one of the most important masterpieces of Western art.

 Commissioned to Giotto by the affluent Paduan banker Enrico Scrovegni in the early 1300s, it depicts the lives of the Virgin Mary and Christ in an accessible, down-to-earth way that constituted a break from earlier and contemporary art.
 The building that houses the fresco, also known as the Arena Chapel because it stands next to an ancient Roman arena, is located in Piazza Eremitani, within Padova’s historic center, a short walk from the train station.

 2) The Scrovegni Chapel is the best preserved painting by Giotto, “the most sovereign master of painting in his time,” wrote his contemporary Giovanni Villani.